 Employment continues to increase in the field of Communication Science and Disorders (CSD) with critical shortages of speech-language pathologists (SLPs) evident throughout the nation.
-In fact, the U.S. Bureau of Labor and Statistics ranked Speech-Language Pathology and Audiology among the top 30 fastest growing occupations over the next decade (BLS 2002-2003 Occupational Outlook Handbook).
+Employment of speech-language pathologists is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations (BLS 2017 Occupational Outlook Handbook).

 The mission of the School of Communication Science & Disorders is to prepare speech-language pathologists and audiologists to provide clinical services to individuals with speech, language, and hearing impairments.
 The undergraduate curriculum (42 hours) leading to a bachelor’s degree offers liberal arts education in human communication and its disorders.
 Students learn about anatomy and physiology of the speech and hearing mechanisms; sound and its perception; and the development of language and communication systems.
 As well as, the components of the English sound system; the neurological bases of speech, language and hearing; and strategies used in the management and evaluation of speech, language and hearing impairments.
 The bachelor’s degree also offers a pre-professional education that is required to gain entry into graduate programs in Speech-Language Pathology and Audiology.